Corona virus COVID-19: work at the port will continue

 Corona payment arrangements for Port of Amsterdam customers

 Port of Amsterdam will temporarily offer our customers the possibility to make use of extended payment arrangements for rent and ground lease, seaport dues and/or inland harbour dues.
+Check how these arrangements work and how you can make use of them.

 Useful sources of information